neilallenatienza/app-dev/README.md

 >
 > "It's not your fault...
 It's just that the world is like that." – Seita to Setsuko (A heartbreaking reflection on the randomness of suffering.)
+## Why It's So Impactful
+*Grave of the Fireflies* is more than just a war film; it is a deeply emotional exploration of innocence lost, the horrors of war, and the bond between siblings.
+Its portrayal of survival—especially through the lens of children—strikes at the core of human empathy, making it universally relatable despite its specific historical setting.
+The film doesn't shy away from the dark realities of life, but it also beautifully captures moments of human connection, love, and sacrifice.